imanuelr/sch3lp.github.io/_posts/2015-01-22-how-to-run-a-responsibility-process-retrospective.md

 2. Have everybody write down on a post-it - in silence - at least one event or experience in the past iteration that they can remember, whether it be a good or bad one.
 3. Then have everybody try and hang each of their post-its on the Responsibility Process.

 If you have a big team, or you're doing a project retro, chances are you'll get a WHOLE lot of post-its.
 If this is likely the case, you might want to limit the amount of post-its that people can write.
-You can just lay down a hard limit of 2-3 per person, or constrain them in another way (add to comment section if you have a nice example).
+You can just lay down a hard limit of 2-3 per person, or constrain them in another way (add to the comment section if you have a nice example).

 ### Generate Insights